top of page

 This story was covered in a full page of the Trinidad Guardian newspaper of the day, and was the subject of a local calypso entitled “The Richmond Street Skeletons”.

-This calypso called "Seven Skeletons Found in the Yard" by Lord Executor is most likely the one to which he refers, given the era in which it was written.
+This calypso called "Seven Skeletons Found in the Yard" by Lord Executor is most likely the one to which my father refers, given the era in which it was written.
 See the lyrics below.

 Hideous discoveries and monstrous crime